Samson was an exceptionally strong man, a giant impossible to beat. He never needed to bargain.

 Some of his feats include:

-the wedding riddle used at his marriage to the Philistine girl from Timnah, where Samson killed thirty Philistines in Ashkelon to revenge himself on the Philistine men who bribed his wife to obtain the answer to the riddle;
+the wedding riddle used at his marriage to the Philistine girl from Timnah, where Samson killed thirty Philistines in revenge on the Philistine men who bribed his wife to obtain the answer to the riddle

 One of the weapons used by Samson was the jawbone of an ass (see second photograph below).
 He used it as an improvised club.

 Improvisation and ingenuity were especially valued by the Jewish tribes.
-They were forbidden by the Philistines to smelt or work metal, and so were unable to produce metal weapons themselves.
+Why?
+Because they were forbidden by the Philistines to smelt or work metal, and so were unable to produce metal weapons themselves.
 This was clearly a disadvantage when fighting an enemy.

 The jawbone of an ass.
 Samson used one as an improvised club